weikang-zeng/ProfolioWebsite/content/resume.en.md

 # Resume

 ***
-Incoming Research Internships at CNRS-LAAS Lab, sujet: SLAM, objet recognition and pose estimation for motion planning on the TALOS humanoid robot.
+Actually Research Internships at CNRS-LAAS Lab, sujet: SLAM, objet recognition and pose estimation for motion planning on the TALOS humanoid robot.

 Master's student in Micromechatronics, Instrumentation and Robotics at the University of Franche-Comté Passionate about robotics, vision and machine learning.